diogo-aos/CarND-Semantic-Segmentation/README.md

 ## Architecture
-Essentially, this project reproduced the architecture of X.
+Essentially, this project reproduced the architecture of the original paper [Fully Convolutional Networks for Semantic Segmentation](https://people.eecs.berkeley.edu/~jonlong/long_shelhamer_fcn.pdf).
+X.
 A VGG16 network pre-trained on ImageNet was converted to a Fully Convolutional Network.
 The last fully connected layers were replaced by 1x1 convolutions with depth equal to the number of classes (in this case 2, road/not-road).
 Afterwards, transposed convolutions are used for upsampling.